RubenGomGar/monitoring-workshop/architecture-diagram.md

 ---

-> 🎉 **¡Arquitectura 100% local y cloud-agnostic!**
+> 🎉 **100% local and cloud-agnostic architecture!**
 >
-> Todo corre en tu máquina con Minikube + Docker, sin dependencias externas ni registries remotos.
+> Everything runs on your machine with Minikube + Docker, with no external dependencies or remote registries.